fsh56/FusioMR-software/README.md

 > **F**lexible, **U**nified and ver**S**atile Mendel**I**an Rand**O**mization framework — **dev**elopment version.

-An R package for FusioMR, a flexible Bayesian hierarchical framework for single- and multi-outcome Mendelian randomization, designed for molecular trait exposures and applicable to complex traits, with robust performance under limited instruments.
+`FusioMRdev` is the R implementation of FusioMR, a Bayesian hierarchical framework for single- and multi-outcome Mendelian randomization (MR) using GWAS summary statistics.
+It is designed primarily for molecular trait exposures (e.g., gene expression), where the number of available cis-QTLs as instrumental variables (IVs) is often limited and horizontal pleiotropy is pervasive.
+FusioMR is also applicable to complex trait exposures with a moderate-to-large number of IVs.
+For methodological details, please refer to https://doi.org/10.1016/j.ajhg.2026.03.017.

 > **Note**: This is the development version of FusioMR.
 For the stable
 > release, see [kangbw702/FusioMR](https://github.com/kangbw702/FusioMR).

 ## Installation

-Requires **R >= 4.3.0** and a working C++ compiler:
+`FusioMRdev` requires **R >= 4.3.0** and a working C++ compiler:

 - **macOS**: `xcode-select --install`
 - **Windows**: install [Rtools](https://cran.r-project.org/bin/windows/Rtools/)

+Install the development version from GitHub:

 ```r
 # install.packages("devtools")